"I've had enough. I really need a change!"

 But I had reached the point of no return.

 My name is Ayelet Porat.
-I'd been in the hi-tech world for 25 years.
+I'd been in the hi-tech world for over 25 years.
+You can see more details on my LinkedIn Profile.

 I started as a 'techie geek' in New York City, and after a few years, I decided to take the plunge into hi-tech sales and never looked back.
 I loved working with people, and most of all I loved the 'high' of closing a big sale.